08 Oct Why Your Home Air Quality Matters

 Should we be concerned with the Atlanta air quality that we are breathing?

 We are aware and understand the benefits of clean water and consume an average of 2+ quarts per day.
-So if we compare compared to water, why would we not be just as concerned about air quality?
+So compared to water, why would we not be just as concerned about air quality?
 Studies have shown on average that the indoor air we breathe is up to 5 times worse than the air outside.
-In some cases, the indoor air quality may be up to 100 times worst.
+In some cases, the indoor air quality may be up to 100 times worse!